Xilinx/PYNQ/docs/source/6_overlays.rst

 User IO
 --------------
 The PYNQ-Z1 board includes two tri-color LEDs, 2 switches, 4 push buttons, and 4 individual LEDs.
-In the base overlay, the user IO is connected directly to the PS.
+In the base overlay, the user IO is connected directly to the PS, and can be controlled directly from Python.

 IOPs
 --------------
 IOPs are dedicated IO processor subsystems that allow peripherals with different IO standards to be connected to the system on demand.
-This allows a software programmer to use a wide range of peripherals with different interfaces and protocols without needing to create a new FPGA design for each peripheral or set of peripherals.
+This allows a software programmer to use a wide range of peripherals with different interfaces and protocols without needing to create a new FPGA design for each peripheral.
+There are two types of IOP, Pmod, and Arduino.
+Both IOPs are similar, but have different hardware configurations to support the interefaces they connect to.

-PMOD IOPs
-^^^^^^^^^^^^
-Each Pmod port is connected to its own Pmod IOP.

-Arduino IOP
-^^^^^^^^^^^^^
-The Arduino interface is connected to the Arduino IOP.
-The chipkit pins are also available to the Arduino IOP.
+Pmods are covered in more detail in the next section.

 Tracebuffer
 --------------

-A tracebuffer is connected to the Pmod, and Arduino interfaces, and to the DDR.
-The tracebuffer can trace data on the interfaces and stream it back to DDR memory for analysis in Python.
+A tracebuffer is available and can be used to capture trace data on the Pmod, and Arduino interfaces for debug.
+The tracebuffer is connected directly to DDR.
+This allows trace data on the interfaces to be streamed back to DDR memory for analysis in Python.